 Recommendation: Legislatively Created Commission and State Agency.
 The Oregon Legislature creates a new Willamette Falls Locks Commission as the primary governing body with a State Agency serving as the facilitating agency and staff to the Commission.
-The Board of Directors of the new Commission would consist of representatives from the facilitating state agency, Metro, Clackamas County and up to four additional positions: one additional state agency, one position to collectively represent the interests of cities, one position to collectively represent the interests of business/economic development/tourism/river users and The Confederated Tribes of the Grand Ronde.
+The Board of Directors of the new Commission would consist of representatives from the facilitating state agency, Metro, Clackamas County and up to four additional positions: one additional state agency, one position to collectively represent the interests of cities, one position to collectively represent the interests of cities, one position to collectively represent the interests of the Grand Ronde.
 In addition, the group would include four ex-officio members appointed by Legislative leadership to include both chambers of the Legislature and both the majority and minority parties.
 The purpose of including these non-voting members is to maintain a strong relationship with the full Oregon Legislature.